keyboard_arrow_up

 human robot interaction

-Collaborative robots allow to work safely and include safety features power limiting, safety monitored stop, hand guiding, speed and separation
+Collaborative robots are designed to work safely alongside people and may include safety features such as power limiting, monitored stops, hand guiding, and speed-and-separation functions, making them useful for flexible manufacturing cells.

 polar robotic arm